 (i) the seizure, forfeiture and removal of fixed engines, erected or used, or nets used, in contravention of the rule, and

 (ii) the forfeiture of any fish taken by means of any such fixed engine or net.

 (6) The power to make rules under this section is subject to the condition that they shall be made after previous publication.

-(1) Any police-officer, or other person 1specially empowered by the State Government in this behalf, either by name or as holding any office, for the time being, may, without an order from a Magistrate and without warrant, arrest any person committing in his view any Ac offence punishable under section 4 or 5 or under any rule under section 6—
+- Arrest without warrant for offences under this Act .—(1) Any police officer or other person specially empowered by the State Government in this behalf, either by name or as holding any office, for the time being, may, without an order from a Magistrate and without warrant, arrest any person committing in his view any offence punishable under section 4 or section 5 or under any rule under section 6—

 (2) A person arrested under this section may be detained until his name and address have been correctly ascertained:

-Provided that no person so arrested shall be detained longer than nay be necessary for bringing him before a Magistrate, except under he order of a Magistrate for his detention.
+Provided that no person so arrested shall be detained longer than may be necessary for bringing him before a Magistrate, except under the order of a Magistrate for his detention.